Medic1111/PORTAL-ZONE-MY-PORTAL-v2/README.md

 [7] Teacher will have the option to add a class
 [8] Student will have the option to enroll in class

+[STATUS_ACCOMPLISHED:SOLUTION]:

+- Login form opens when link in Root is created.
+Option in form to login as mentor or student.

+- Validation takes lace both front-end and back-end

+- Server send the user info which is stored in currentUser reducer

+- Student has its main page, teachers as well, render according to the 'role' included in the server response object, also a reducer

+- On the aside(used for both types of user but with different actions accordingly), the teacher has the option to add a class, and student has the option to enroll into a class

+- A secret key is generated on the server, and attached to the classInfo stored in DB

+- The student may, if teacher email and secretKey available, enroll in that class.

 # KEY/ENROLLMENT

 [1] Server creates key code and stores in databse